GreetVdL/defaunafanfare/readme.md

 [https://defaunafanfare.vercel.app/](https://defaunafanfare.vercel.app/)

 A web app made with vanilla js to make the animals play their sound on keypress or when the image is clicked.
-The website is mobile friendly.
+The app is mobile friendly too.